 3. Budget

 Consider your budget for both the initial construction and ongoing maintenance.
-While flat roofs can be cost-effective, investing in high-quality materials and proper insulation can increase the overall cost.
+While flat roofs are often more affordable to install than traditional sloped roofs, the price can vary depending on the materials used and the complexity of the design.

 4. Future Plans